aliavahed/aliavahed.github.io/_posts/2019-10-28-dear-diary.md

 So you've bought a Chromebook because you thought it was cool, and now you've discovered you can't do _half_ the things you didn't realise you needed to do.
 Never fear!
 Most of these things can be achieved using a Chromebook, if you know where to look.

 The Chromebook does have a terminal built in (crosh - hit ```ctrl``` + ```alt``` + ```T``` to access it), but it's not very good.
-Chromebooks are designed to obfuscate any file shenanigans from the user, so you can't actually go all Indiand Jones on your machine from crosh.
+Chromebooks are designed to obfuscate any file shenanigans from the user, so you can't actually go all Indiana Jones on your machine from crosh.

 ###Enter Termux

 Termux is actually designed as an Android app, which means it's designed for people who are so terminal-obsessed that they want it on their phone.
 Jeez.
-Anyway, if you've got a relatively new Chromebook (your model was released in or since 2017), you can install Android apps.
+Anyway, if you've got a relatively new Chromebook (your model was released in or after 2017), you can install Android apps.
 Head to the [Termux website](https://termux.com/) and download the app from the Play store.

 From here you can hack away or guess at how to set things up, or follow [this idiot-proof guide](https://pedronveloso.com/proper-git-client-android/) like I did.